 The web page below opens.

-Every item has to have a job (project) code, a date entered, someone responsible for it, a due date, a work item state, and of course a description.
+Every item has to have a job code, a date entered, someone responsible for it, a due date, total hours, a work item state and of course, a description.
 The Work Item ID is autogenerated and cannot be changed.

-Other fields are not required but can still be useful.
+Other fields are not necessary to save a new work item, but can still be useful.

-Similarly some of our clients using Abtrac Work Items use Classifiers.
+Similarly, some of our clients using Abtrac Work Items use Classifiers.
 Examples would be to indicate if the item is an engineering, planning or architectural item, or some other classifier commonly used in house.
+These can be added/edited by clicking on the hyperlink ‘Classifier 1’ or ‘Classifier 2’.

 Other fields are also used by various Abtrac users to help them manage the item.
-In particular the Stage (AKA Task or Phase) field lets you group the items by stage.
-This is useful because when cloning stages, you can opt to also clone the work items.
-This is a huge benefit because you only enter the Work Item list once and thereafter simply copy it from one job to the next one of the same type, at the same time as you copy the stages.
+In particular, the Task (AKA Stage or Phase) field lets you group the work items by task.
+This is useful because, when cloning tasks, you can also opt to clone the work items.
+This is a huge benefit because you only enter the Work Item list once and thereafter simply copy it from one job to the next one of the same type, at the same time as you copy the tasks.

-Once entered and saved, the item can be optionally scheduled to someone to do.
-This is discussed in another Abtrac Knowledge Base article.
+Once entered and saved, the work item can be optionally scheduled to someone to do, by clicking on the add button for ‘Scheduled Work’.

 Clicking on the hyperlink Work Item number opens that work item.